 but the application is not limited to transportation networks.

-Walking is a sustainable transportation mode, and pedestrian activities are key to designs of lively cities.
 However, pedestrian behavior in networks differs in many ways from other modes of transportation, and thus traditional travel behavior models cannot necessarily be applied to pedestrians directly.

-For example, when walking through a network, pedestrians may take a variety of paths in reaction to attractiveness of streets.
 Such attractiveness may be locally and visually perceived.
 They can also perform activities on streets more easily, necessitating modeling of sequences of moves and stays.

 The proposed route choice model allows the evaluation of the positive impacts of street attributes on pedestrian willingness to walk,

-without restricting paths that pedestrians potentially take.
+without restricting paths that pedestrians potentially take [1].

-In this framework, given time-constraint, pedestrians choose time-space paths that integrally include choices of multiple routes, locations and durations of activities, thereby representing a continuous sequence of moves and stays.
+In this framework, given time-constraint, pedestrians choose time-space paths that integrally include choices of multiple routes, locations and durations of activities, thereby representing a continuous sequence of moves and stays [5].

 #NetworkDesignProblem #TrafficAssignment #Optimization #Pedestrian